TabuHana/amiibo-info/README.md

 The live version of this site can be found [here](https://amiibo-info.vercel.app/)

-The old version of this app can be found [here](https://tabuhana.github.io/amiibo-info/).
+The old version of this site can be found [here](https://tabuhana.github.io/amiibo-info/).
 (Might go down)

-The Original version of this app can be found [here](https://bsandfer.github.io/amiibo-locator/)
+The Original version of this site can be found [here](https://bsandfer.github.io/amiibo-locator/)

 <hr>

-If you would like to view some of my journey in the development of this application, check out my blog I created [here](https://daedadev-blog.vercel.app/).
-Lets dive into the application.

 <a name="Project Setup"></a>

 ## Project Setup